CarpalEnderman/mcbe-realms.js/README.md

 Everything is decently documented so you can look around and do whatever you want with it.

-**NOTE:** This is weakly tested, so there's no guarantees that _everything_ is working, this is mainly because I'm only using this for personal use and don't really have any intents to make this more serious, however I will have tested the majority of stuff.
+**NOTE:** This is weakly tested, so there's no guarantees that _everything_ is working.
+This is because I'm only really using this for personal use, and I don't intend to make this more robust as of now.

 [npm](https://www.npmjs.com/package/mcbe-realms) - [github](https://github.com/CarpalEnderman/mcbe-realms.js)